PRODUCT FILTER

 Usage

-• Patients with known hypersensitivity to any of the ingredients.
+• Hypersensitivity to any of the ingredients.

-• Children under 6 years.
+• Children under 6 years old;

 Common